HOW DO I GET STARTED WITH THERAPY?

 HOW LONG CAN I EXPECT EACH SESSION TO LAST?

-Sessions last 50 minutes for individuals, and 80 minutes for couples and families.
+Sessions last 50 minutes for individuals, and either 50 or 80 minutes for couples and families.

 HOW LONG WILL MY THERAPY CONTINUE?

 Your unique factors will influence the length of your treatment.
 For some, therapy spanning the course of several months is sufficient.
 For others, a treatment over the course of several years is a better fit.